Why Do I Only Slice With My Driver and Not My Irons? [2024 Guide]

 Setup Checkpoints

-As you take your setup, we’re going to look at three elements of your setup:
+As you take your setup, we’re going to look at three elements::

 Setup Tips for Straighter Drives